Activities

 • Why some elections do not reflect the will of the people?

-• Does it matter to have international access to non-democratic elections?
+• Does it matter to have international access to the elections that do not deliver democratic results?

 Module 4 - Money in Politics in the Era of Globalization